tumagonx/nwjs_docs_old/How to package and distribute your apps.md

 And please also note that the `nw.pak` must also be distributed along with the `app.exe`.

+Finally note that if you are using native modules, your `.exe` file shall be named `nw.exe` as detailed in [Using Node modules](https://github.com/rogerwang/node-webkit/wiki/Using-Node-modules). #199 provides additional information.

 ### Linux

 On Linux, it's similar: